Have You Been Hurt Due to Medical Malpractice?

-Many cases of medical malpractice leave clearly evident damage to a patient, such as when a surgical mistake results in the wrong body part being operated on, or if a LASIK surgery accident worsens a patient's vision.
+In many cases of medical malpractice, the damage to a patient is clear, such as when a surgical mistake results in the wrong body part being operated on, or if a LASIK surgery accident worsens a patient’s vision.

 Medical malpractice does not occur every time medical treatment is unsuccessful.
 Doctors do not guarantee the services they provide.
 However, a doctor is required to have the necessary knowledge, skill and experience to perform the services in question.
 Malpractice arises from a professional’s misconduct or failure to use adequate levels of care, skill or diligence in the performance of their duties, such as being infected from a non-sterile needle injury.